jbloomlab/seqneut-pipeline/README.md

 ### illumina_barcode_parser_params
 A dictionary (mapping) specifying how to parse the Illumina FASTQ files to barcode counts.
+This is a global dictionary that is applied to all plates, but can be augmented or overriden on a per-plate basis by specifying plate specific `illumina_barcode_parser_params` as described in the plate configuration below.
 This mapping should just specify key-word arguments that can be passed to [dms_variants.illuminabarcodeparser.IlluminaBarcodeParser](https://jbloomlab.github.io/dms_variants/dms_variants.illuminabarcodeparser.html#dms_variants.illuminabarcodeparser.IlluminaBarcodeParser); note that the barcode-length (`bclen`) parameter should not be specified as it is inferred from the length of the barcodes.

 So in general, this key will look like this: